Steilacoom Tribe History

 Puget Sound Salish Indians in a canoe, off Steilacoom, WA, 1897.
 Image credit: UW Libraries Digital Collection.

 There have been hard times, but the continuation of a distinct Steilacoom Tribal identity has never been in doubt.
 It is something that will always survive.
 A simple paragraph written by an Oregon resident in support of Federal Recognition provides a positive note for all people to live by.
 He said, "No person, agency, or government has the right to deprive a people of their heritage, and all people have a natural right to their customs, culture and ancestry."

 Since the time of the Medicine Creek Treaty, the Steilacoom Tribe has continued to maintain an unbroken line of leadership, even without a reservation.
 Traditionally each Steilacoom Band would have a headman.
 The position was hereditary, being passed from father to son.
 Special circumstances would require the ruling family to identify another successor.
 Whomever the family selected was subject to the approval of the band in total.
 Subchiefs, generally brothers or cousins of the headman, would aid the headman in accomplishing organizational tasks.
 While there was no overall chief of the entire tribe, the headman of the main village on Chambers Creek generally had more prestige and influence than the others.
-You can learn more about our unbroken line of leadership by clicking here.

 Photo of former Tribal Chairwoman Joan (center, holding her granddaughter, Lacie) .
 On her left: daughter-in-law Shannan and son Danny (current Tribal Chairman and his wife).
 On her right: son-in-law Tom, daughter Catherine.
 Photo from 1981.